MaksymAndreiev/StepperMotor/README.md

 # Stepper Motor
 Some exercises for machine shop practice taken in KUAS I was taking as a 2nd year student in 2023.
-The course provides students with valuable “hands–on” experience in the use of various machining tools including lathes, mills and drills, exploration of additive manufacturing technologies, specifically the creation of three-dimensional objects via 3D printing.\
+The course provides students with valuable “hands–on” experience in the use of various machining tools including lathes, mills and drills, exploration of additive manufacturing technologies, specifically the creation of three-dimensional objects via 3D printing.

+There were an exercise for learning basics of Numerical Control programming, that was performed using [CAD13](https://www.vector.co.jp/vpack/filearea/win/business/cad/nc) software and G-code programming.

 The final goal of the course was to assemble stepper motor, each part of which students were making by themselves, using different machines.

 <img src="https://github.com/MaksymAndreiev/StepperMotor/assets/29687267/a196169e-3abb-4cc7-8c08-f6fb6ac57c11" width="25%" height="25%">